Get started today.

 This reinforces early scientific concepts and provides a visual representation of the growth and change process of all sorts of creepy crawlies.

-• Expressive Arts and Design (crafts and creativity)
+• Expressive Arts and Design (Building with Materials)

 Incorporating minibeast activities for EYFS into your curriculum is an effective way to spark children’s interest in the natural world while supporting key developmental areas such as language, fine motor skills, and early scientific thinking.